🧬 Personalized Medicine: Health Tailored to Your DNA

 - Tumors are studied at the genetic level.

-- Treatment is selected for specific mutations.
+- Treatment is selected based on specific mutations.

-- Changes in the disease are monitored in real time.
+- Changes in the disease are monitored in real-time.

 Medications Tailored to You